jan-por/cutpoint/README.md

-For the numerical calculation, either the AIC (Akaike Information Criterion) or the LRT (Likelihood-Ratio Test statistic) is used to estimate the cutpoint in the context of Cox-regression.
+For the numerical calculation, either the AIC (Akaike Information Criterion) or the LRT (Likelihood-Ratio Test statistic) is used to estimate the cutpoint in the context of Cox regression.
 The Likelihood Ratio Test statistic is calculated by taking the scaled difference between the log-likelihoods of the model and the null model’s log-likelihoods.
 Details on the methods can be found in the article by